 But what does “steampunk chic” even mean?

+If you’re not quite sure what the dress code is, check the wedding website for more information, or do some google research.
 If you still don’t have a clear idea of what to wear, don’t hesitate to reach out to a member of the wedding party for clarification.
 When the couple has a specific wedding theme in mind, they’ll be happy to share examples of appropriate clothing that fits the dress code.

 Répondez s’il vous plaît.